jenniferschaper/covid_dashPy/Readme.md

 These applications are single-page apps rendered in React on top of Flask.
 Plotly is truly excellent when you want to quickly make a dataset visually interactive.
 The curve is a steep one as you ask for more functionality, FYI.

-There are two apps in this repo.
+There are three apps in this repo.
 Each can be run simply by invoking the file in python (from within the virtual environment), like:

+	#for the complex app:
 	python app.py

+	#for the simple app:
+	python basic_application.py

+	#for the minimally-interactive graph
-	python scatter.py
+	python simple_graph.py

 ### What do the apps do?